pebreo/pebreo.github.io/midgame/part3-polyamory.md

 As they walked out, the city lights twinkling against the twilight sky, Gabe felt a lightness he hadn't known existed.
 The road ahead was uncertain, but the fear was laced with a strange, exhilarating thrill.

 ## TLDR
-Adopting the idea that you can grow from hardship even includes romantic relationships.
+Embracing the idea that you can grow from hardship even includes romantic relationships.
 An antifragile mindset is scary but can be very rewarding.

 ## Divorce in the zeitgeist